androiddevnotesforks/resources-of-learning/directions/java-resources.md

 - [Vert.x](https://vertx.io/).
 Reactive applications on the JVM.
 - [Vert.x Documentation](https://vertx.io/docs/)
 - Vert.x in Action: Asynchronous and Reactive Java (2020) by Julien Ponge

+**Play Framework**

+- [Play Framework](https://www.playframework.com/).
+The High Velocity Web Framework For Java and Scala.
+Play Framework makes it easy to build web applications with Java & Scala.
+Play is based on a lightweight, stateless, web-friendly architecture.

 **Micronaut**